murffious/FullStackMastery-Resources/README.md

 https://www.codingame.com/start

+Coding Challenge sites - great for preparing for technical interviews also just for language masterty and FUN.
+Code Fighters

+Codewars

+Codility ( Click on lessons they score for BIG O so very useful compared to Codewars where any code wins BUT takes longer to solve each one and does not have the fun factor of Codewars

 MeetUps - free to join usually have food and coding time with a lecture - network, make friends, meet future business associates